 Graduates of the program will be business intelligence analysts who can effectively liaison between technical experts and business/organizational users of business analytics, while understanding the ethical and legal aspects of analytics work.

-Evaluate ethical, legal, and locational implications of data and decisions
+Evaluate ethical, legal, and locational implications of data and decisions for stakeholders, internal and external to the organization.

 BUAN600: MSBA Program Orientation (0 Credits)